 Emissions from wildfires account for a large share of the total amount of ambient particulate matter and impact the general air quality.
 This results in some negative effects, for human health, the climate and the environment in general.

-The goal of the DFG-project IMPAERO is to utilize the world largest aerosol chamber in Tomsk (Russia) together with understanding of the simulation of wildfires as well as aging of the emitted aerosols to collect sufficient fine particles to study both, the biological effects and the physico-chemical parameters responsible for these effects.
+The goal of the DFG-project IMPAERO is to utilize an aerosol chamber for the simulation of wildfires as well as aging of the emitted aerosols to collect sufficient fine particles to study both, the biological effects and the physico-chemical parameters responsible for these effects.